-FERAL CHILDE™ is the collaboration of bi-coastal design duo Moriah Carlson and Alice Wu, who both come from a fine arts background.
-Each season, Feral Childe's drawings form the basis of the collection's textile prints, wry construction details, and absurdist accessories.
+FERAL CHILDE™ is the collaboration of Alice Wu and Moriah Carlson, who both come from a fine arts background.
+Feral Childe's drawings form the basis of the collection's textile prints, wry construction details, and absurdist accessories.
 Feral Childe combines thoughtful choice of materials and attention to quality construction to make smart, wearable silhouettes for forward-thinking women.
 Feral Childe is proudly manufactured in New York City's Garment Center.

-When Alice and Moriah first met (back in the 20th century), it was over a sink full of broken eggshells they were hired to wash for an art installation.
+When Alice and Moriah first met, it was over a sink full of broken eggshells they were hired to wash for an art installation.
 The fast friends imagined creating a compact wardrobe for their new lives in New York.
 In their next day jobs, each worked in an office and faxed the other drawings and ideas every morning.
 In their off-hours, the pair scoured downtown for uncommon fabrics, tried their creations on each other, and draped and slashed at the clothes until they were satisfied.
-Alice and Moriah made up stories to go along with the results of this wild and untamed creative process and called it FERAL CHILDE.
+The pair made up stories to go along with the results of this wild and untamed creative process and called it FERAL CHILDE.
 Taking their outfits to the streets, passersby stopped them on subways and in stairwells, asking where they could buy such clothes.
 Feral Childe's playful silhouettes and curiously elegant tailoring quickly gained a devoted following, at home and abroad, among young and old, traditionalists and renegades.
 Since 2002, the duo has presented their work in the form of art installations, performances, pop-ups and lectures in diverse venues such as MAK Center/Schindler House, High Desert Test Sites, Santa Fe Art Institute, Parrish Art Museum, SCOPE Art Fair, and as faraway as Japan, Denmark, Qatar, and Canada.
-In 2006, Alice relocated to Oakland, CA. The following year, Feral Childe began producing seasonal collections, and eventually distributed to over 150 independent boutiques all over the world.
+Feral Childe began producing seasonal collections, distributed to over 150 independent boutiques all over the world.
 There is no typical Feral Childe retailer; each buyer develops a signature edit of the season's new prints and bodies so that each encounter with Feral Childe is truly unique.
 In December 2015, after 13 years and more than 22 collections and countless special projects, presentations and performances, Feral Childe closed its doors.
 You can read the goodbye letter here.

 Every Feral Childe garment fulfills two or more of these standards: